 This doesn’t mean, however, that there aren’t any challenges associated with remote work.

-In fact, one of the main things remote workers struggle with is the lack of team spirit and culture.
+One of the main things remote workers struggle with is the lack of team spirit and culture.

 How can you do that from afar, you may ask?
-Well, there are more ways than you think.
+Well, there are more creative ways than you think.
 Keep reading to discover seven simple, yet effective remote employee appreciation ideas!

-Give Them a Call
+1. Give Them A Call

 Our first idea couldn’t be simpler.

 Give your employee a call and thank them directly.
 This will show them that you don’t just call them when something is wrong or when there’s more work to be taken care of.
-Show them that your organization values it's remote workforce and that employee engagement is a priority.
+Show them that your organization values its remote workforce and that employee engagement is a priority.
 This will help get your company culture on the right track.

 They know how busy you are, so the fact that you took some time of your day to get in touch with them just to show your appreciation will feel even more special.

-If you don’t love the idea of making calls, you can always send your team members personalized thank you cards or emails.
+If you don’t love the idea of making calls, you can always send your team members personalized to thank you cards or emails.
 Just make sure you don’t send the same message to everyone - sooner or later, they’ll find out and it won’t make you look great.

-Schedule a Zoom or Skype Meeting
+2. Schedule a Zoom Or Skype Meeting

 Not only will this boost the entire team morale and get them even more excited to keep working hard, but it will also be the virtual version of the type of physical gatherings that you can organize right now.

 If you want it to be even more fun, why not turn it into a virtual company party?
 Start with your thank you’s and finish with games and a toast to more success!
+Public recognition of one's efforts has a very powerful positive impact on employee morale significantly and it takes very little effort to do so.

-Give Them a Shoutout on Social Media
+3. Give Them A Shoutout On Social Media Platforms

 Is your business big on social media?
 Then, dedicating an entire post to give your employee the praise they deserve can be a fantastic idea!

-You can even make it a regular thing and create an employee of the month social media campaign on Facebook, Instagram, Twitter, or Linkedin - with well-design template and custom copy for each employee.
+You can even make it a regular thing and create an employee of the month social media campaign on Facebook, Instagram, Twitter, or Linkedin - with a well-design template and custom copy for each employee.

 Besides motivating your team, this will show other people that your company values hard work and motivation, which will do wonders for your brand’s image.

-Invest in Their Professional Development
+4. Invest In Their Professional Development

 If you’re not on a tight budget, investing in your employee’s professional development as a way of saying “thank you” is a win-win strategy.
 Not only will they appreciate the reward, but your company will also end up winning, as you’ll also be upgrading your team’s know-how and capabilities.